canjs/canjs/observe/setter/setter.md

 If the returned value is `undefined`, this means the setter is either in an async event or the attribute(s) were not set.

+## Differences From `attr`

+The way that return values from setters affect the value of an Observe's property is different from [can.Observe::attr attr]'s normal behavior.
+Specifically, when the property's current value is an Observe or List, and an Observe or List is returned from a setter, the effect will not be to merge the values into the current value as if the return value was fed straight into `attr`, but to replace the value with the new Observe or List completely.

+If you would rather have the new Observe or List merged into the current value, call `attr` directly on the property instead of on the Observe:

+@codestart
+var Contact = can.Observe({
+	setInfo: function(raw) {
+      return raw;
+	}
+});

+var alice = new Contact({info: {name: 'Alice Liddell', email: 'alice@liddell.com'}});
+alice.attr(); // {name: 'Alice Liddell', 'email': 'alice@liddell.com'}
+alice.info._cid; // '.observe1'

+alice.attr('info', {name: 'Allison Wonderland', phone: '888-888-8888'});
+alice.attr(); // {name: 'Allison Wonderland', 'phone': '888-888-8888'}
+alice.info._cid; // '.observe2'

+alice.info.attr({email: 'alice@wonderland.com', phone: '000-000-0000'});
+alice.attr(); // {name: 'Allison Wonderland', email: 'alice@wonderland.com', 'phone': '000-000-0000'}
+alice.info._cid; // '.observe2'
+@codeend

 ## Error Handling